corda/corda-solutions/docs/source/deployment/azure-deploy-overview.rst

 - Security Group with default Inbound/Outbound TCP, HTTP Access Rules
 - Load Balancer to present single IP for RPC and P2P Inbound connections
-- Back End Pool consisting of of 2 VM’s for the LB to target
+- Back End Pool consisting of 2 VM’s for the LB to target
 - Availability Set for the 2 VM’s in HA configuration
 - Health Probes which monitor a Protocol and Port to detect health of processes
 - Load Balancing Rules which assign a Protocol (P2P, RPC, HTTP) and Port to monitor processes